neutron-sync/nsync-cli/README.md

 ## Running Your Own Server

-To use your own server update your config file, replacing the `server_url` value: `"server_url": "https://www.neutronsync.com"`.
+To use your own server update your config file, replace the `server_url` value: `"server_url": "https://www.neutronsync.com"`.
 Your config file is located at `~/.config/nsync/config.json`

 See the [Neutron Server](https://github.com/neutron-sync/nsync-server) project for information on how to host your own server.